KingaBlaszczyk0409/Improving-Data-Quality-and-Detecting-Anomalies-in-Financial-Transactions-AML-Use-Case-/README.md

 # Improving Data Quality and Detecting Anomalies in Financial Transactions (AML Use Case)

 ## Project Overview
-This case study simulates the responsibilities of an **Information Management Analyst** working in the financial sector.
+This case study simulates the responsibilities of an **Information Management Analyst** in the financial sector, focusing on data quality, feature engineering, and fraud detection.
-The focus is on **data quality assessment, metadata management, and anomaly detection** in transaction data to support **AML (Anti-Money Laundering) compliance**.
+The analysis uses the PaySim synthetic dataset to illustrate anomaly detection in financial transactions, supporting AML (Anti-Money Laundering) compliance.

 **Dataset**: [PaySim Synthetic Financial Dataset](https://www.kaggle.com/datasets/ealaxi/paysim1)
 - ~6M financial transactions